 In the roaming scenario, the V-PCF shall also forward any UE provided PSIs that are associated to the home PLMN to the H-PCF.

+When the PCF (i.e. the (H-)PCF as well as the V-PCF) receives a list of PSIs associated to the PLMN of the PCF from the UE, the PCF compares the list of PSIs provided by the UE and the list of subscribed PSIs retrieved from the UDR.

+When the (H-)PCF does not receive a list of PSIs associated to the PLMN of the (H-)PCF from the UE, but receives from the AMF (via the V-PCF in the case of H-PCF) an indication of AMF relocation with (H-)PCF change, the (H-)PCF retrieves from the UDR the list of latest PSIs delivered to the UE and the list of subscribed PSIs.
+The (H-)PCF then compares these two lists.

-When the PCF (i.e. the (H-)PCF as well as the V-PCF) receives a list of PSIs associated to the PLMN of the PCF from the UE, the PCF compares the list of PSIs provided by the UE and the list of PSIs retrieved from the UDR.
-In addition, the PCF checks whether the list of PSIs provided by the UE or its content needs to be updated according to operator policies, e.g. change of Location and/or time.
-If the two lists of PSIs are different or an update is necessary according to operator policies (which includes the case that the UE did not provide a list of PSIs associated to the PLMN of the PCF), the PCF provides the changes in the list of PSIs or the corresponding content to the AMF which forwards them to the UE.
+When the V-PCF does not receive a list of PSIs associated to the PLMN of the V-PCF from the UE, but receives from the AMF an indication of AMF relocation with V-PCF change, the V-PCF retrieves from the UDR the list of subscribed PSIs.
+It also retrieves the list of latest PSIs delivered to the UE, if available (e.g., in the UDSF).
+The V-PCF then compares these two lists.
+Otherwise, if not available, it considers the list of subscribed PSIs.

+In addition, the (H-)(V-)PCF checks whether UE Policy needs to be updated according to operator policies, e.g. change of Location and/or time.
+If the two lists of PSIs are different or an update is necessary according to operator policies (which includes the case that the UE did not provide a list of PSIs associated to the PLMN of the (H-)(V-)PCF (e.g., during Initial Registration, or Registration to 5GS when the UE moves from EPS to 5GS)), the (H-)(V-)PCF provides the changes in the list of PSIs or the corresponding content to the AMF (via the V-PCF in the case of H-PCF) which forwards them to the UE.

-The (H-)PCF maintains the latest list of PSIs delivered to each UE as part of the information related to the Policy Association until the UE policy association termination request is received from the AMF.
-Then the (H-)PCF stores the latest list of PSIs and its contents in the (H-)UDR using the Nudr_DM_Update including DataSet "Policy Data" and Data Subset "Policy Set Entry".The (H-)PCF may use the PEI provided by the AMF and/or the OSId provided by the UE, to determine the operating system of the UE.
+The (H-)PCF maintains the latest list of PSIs associated to the home PLMN and delivered to each UE as part of the information related to the Policy Association until the UE policy association termination request is received from the AMF.
+Then the (H-)PCF stores the latest list of PSIs and its contents in the (H-)UDR using the Nudr_DM_Update including DataSet "Policy Data" and Data Subset "Policy Set Entry".

+NOTE 8: The V-PCF can locally maintain a list of latest PSIs associated to the visited PLMN and delivered to each UE (e.g., in the UDSF).
+Such a list can be shared across multiple V-PCFs.

+The (H-)PCF may use the PEI provided by the AMF and/or the OSId provided by the UE, to determine the operating system of the UE.

 If the PEI, the OSId or the indication of UE support for ANDSP is available to the PCF, the PCF stores them in the UDR using Nudr_DM_Create including DataSet "Policy Data" and Data Subset "UE context policy control data" when such information is received from the UE in the UE Policy Container.